-Subject: Com bined Science Subject Leader: Leo Roberts Year Group: 11 SUMMER TERM Topic Key Learning Points Key Vocabulary Assessments Revision End point: To synthesise content taught over the last two years with exam technique.
-To use embedded routines for revision to consolidate key knowledge and ensure it can be retrieved in an exam setting.
-Students are guided to structure their revision using the memory clock - a time partitioning tool that ensures students spend time revisiting key knowledge before practising recall and exam technique.
-Students have access to a Year 11 Science Revision Team on Microsoft Teams.
-Here they will find lesson resources if they need to go back to the original source as well as past paper questions, full past papers for timed practice and extra resources such as a guided revision workbook.
-These should be used for practising recall.
-To help structure their revision students are provided with an exemplar revision timetable and checklist of content.
-They also have access to a Science specific Revision technique guide which outlines different revision techniques and how to structure them.
-Students are given a list of purchasable revision resources and class teachers will guide parents at parents evening to the ones that are most helpful for their child.
-For example the 10-minue tests book focuses on chunked exam question practice, the exam practice, the exam practice work booklet gives more in-depth exam question practice, the Grade 8-9 Targeted Exam Practice Workbook provides higher attaining students with examples of the more challenging questions.
-Students are guided to a wealth of online resources to help support their revision.
-For example: BBC bitesize GCSE Edexcel GCSE Pod (Edexcel) SENECA OAK Academy The morning of exams there are laser point exam tips sessions run by subject specialists.
-Attendance is optional and exercing are forward as a support of the day acqueller.
-Formative Assessment: Each lesson starts with a review starter, the teacher provides feedback and students mark in green pen.
+Subject: Con nbined Science Year Group: 11 SUMMER TERM Topic Key Learning Points Key Vocabulary Assessments Revision End point: To synthesise content taught over the last two years with exam technique.
+To revision to consolidate key knowledge and ensure it can be retrieved in an exam setting.
+Students are guided to structure their revision using the memory clock - a time ensures students spend time revisiting key knowledge before practising recall at ensures students have access to a Year 11 Science Revision Team on Microsoft Teams. resources if they need to go back to the original source as well as past paper questimed practice and extra resources such as a guided revision workbook.
+These recall.
+To help structure their revision students are provided with an exemplar revision content.
+They also have access to a Science specific Revision technique guide we revision techniques and how to structure them.
+Students are given a list of purchasable revision resources and class teachers we evening to the ones that are most helpful for their child.
+For example the 10-me chunked exam question practice, the exam practice work booklet gives more in practice, the Grade 8-9 Targeted Exam Practice Workbook provides higher atta examples of the more challenging questions.
+Students are guided to a wealth of online resources to help support their revision BBC bitesize GCSE Edexcel GCSE Pod (Edexcel) SENECA OAK Academy The morning of exams there are laser point exam tips sessions run by subject sproptional and sessions are focused on reinforcing key points for the specific exam boosting confidence. e partitioning tool that and exam technique.
+Here they will find lesson uestions, full past papers for should be used for practising on timetable and checklist of which outlines different will guide parents at parents ninue tests book focuses on n-depth exam question nining students with ion.
+For example: Formative Assessment: Each lesson starts with a review starter, the teacher provides feedback and students mark in green pen.
 Teachers constantly assess students, (for example using questioning, miniwhiteboards, short quizzes and true or false activities) and provide immediate verbal feedback during the lesson.
 At the end of each lesson there is a short plenary to review learning.
 Students review their own work in green pen.
 Summative Assessment: GCSE exams Homework: GCSE pod quizzes set weekly, other remedial work set at teacher discretion.